From buzzword to business lever: How business leaders use AI in practice, for themselves and their company

 For you as a manager, this means that you translate your individual success to the corporate level.
 You initiate the AI transformation.

 Your personal knowledge is not enough to make consistent and sustainable use of the business benefits.
 The transformation begins with training and knowledge transfer to relevant employees.
 At the same time, pain points in the company are collected and analyzed.
-At Merantix Momentum, we have developed the AI Canvas (link) - a tool that helps to validate ideas quickly and soundly - in order to decide in a structured manner whether a problem is a potential AI use case.
+In order to make a structured decision as to whether a problem is a potential AI use case, we at Merantix Momentum have developed the AI Canvas a tool that helps to validate ideas quickly and soundly.

 Validated use cases then go through the tried and tested phases: From proof of concept (POC) to minimum viable product (MVP) to stable operation and scaling.